digilou/100-days-of-code-R2/week-13/log.md

 1. Struggled with author config for Git in Vagrant.
 2. Started working on cache for GWG map project.
-3. Completed module 4 (IndexedDB caching) & 5 (segue) in my Udacity course.
+3. A couple more parts complete in my Udacity course.

 ### Time Spent

-2 hr
+1 hr

 ### Ideas/Techniques Learned